vzakharchenko/forge-sql-orm/README.md

 });
 ```

-### Local Cache Operations
+### Local Cache Operations (Level 1)

-Forge-SQL-ORM provides a local cache system that stores query results in memory for the duration of a single resolver invocation.
+Forge-SQL-ORM provides a local cache system (Level 1 cache) that stores query results in memory for the duration of a single resolver invocation.
 This is particularly useful for optimizing repeated queries within the same execution context(resolver invocation).

 #### What is Local Cache?